- Do you maintain an Approved List of Suppliers?

 How do you choose which supplier you want?Back to top

-Requirements between £25,000 and the relevant World Trade Organisation Government Procurement Agreement (GPA) threshold: STAR leads the procurement activity through our Risk Based Sourcing methodology.
+Requirements between £25,000 (net of VAT) and the relevant World Trade Organisation Government Procurement Agreement (GPA) threshold: STAR leads the procurement activity through our Risk Based Sourcing methodology.
 This means dependent upon risks identified and local market conditions, some competitions will be closed to identified local suppliers, whilst other will be openly advertised.
 Adverts are placed on the Chest and Contracts Finder.

 Suppliers interested in providing goods and services should make contact with individual Services within each council, you should also consider completing our supplier information form so that we can hold your details and contact you should something arise we think you would be interested in.